The Bank Job: Historical background

 The film is in part based on historical facts about the Baker Street robbery.
 A gang tunnelled into a branch of Lloyds Bank at the junction of Baker Street and Marylebone Road in London on the night of 11 September 1971 and robbed the safety deposit boxes that were stored in the vault.
 The robbers had rented a leather goods shop named Le Sac two doors down from the bank, and tunnelled approximately 40 feet (12 metres), passing under the Chicken Inn restaurant that was located between the shop and the bank.
 The tunnelling took three weeks, working on weekends.

 Ham radio operator Robert Rowlands overheard conversations between the robbers and their rooftop lookout.
 He contacted police and tape-recorded the conversations, which were subsequently made public.
 The film includes lines recorded by Rowlands, such as the lookout's comment that "money may be your god, but it's not mine, and I'm fucking off."

 The film's producers said that they have a source, identified in press reports as George McIndoe, who was an executive producer.
 McIndoe claimed that he had talked with two of the gang, who even visited the film set.
 The film's plot includes a fictional issue of a D-Notice by MI5, requesting no further press reports on grounds of national security because of a safe deposit box holding sexually compromising pictures of Princess Margaret.
 The possible connection to Michael X is based on material from McIndoe, who said he had spoken to two men who claimed they were involved robbers.
 The Daily Mirror interviewed a convicted robber who claims to be a perpetrator, and he indicated that embarrassing photos were found but deliberately left behind for the police, including child pornography.
-The film-makers acknowledged that they made up the character Martine.
+The film-makers acknowledged that they made up the character Martine Love (Saffron Burrows).
 David Denby wrote in The New Yorker that it is "impossible to say how much of the film's story is true".